ysugiarto/atmi-plusminus/README.md

 This is the main repository for the development of ATMI Plus-Minus App.

+## Requirements
+This app is created using Laravel 11.
+Technologies needed are as follows:
+- PHP version 8.2 or higher
+- Composer version 2.4 or higher
+- Node.js version 14 or higher
+- MySQL or MariaDB

 ## Branches
 There are 2 branches which are used in the development process.
 1. `main`